pema99/obsidian-vault/Blogposts/Mipmap selection in entirely too much detail.md

 There is one noteworthy difference, however.
 On my GPU, every other value for the max degree of anisotropy barely looks different from the previous one.
 For example, Degree=5 and Degree=6 look very similar, though there is a slight difference.
 Then Degree=6 and Degree=7 look completely different.
 In the software implementation, we don't have any such behavior.
 I'm not quite sure what is going on here, and it is probably extremely vendor-specific.
 ## Bonus: More visualizations
 To get a better feel for how the final software implementation of mipmap level selection compares to the hardware, I wrote a [small shader](https://gist.github.com/pema99/b0d046a30afb0ca1b2fdc3e14b6c2920) that uses the software implementation on the left half of the screen, and the hardware implementation on the right.
-First, it can visualize which mip levels are chosen.
+First, it can visualize which mipmap levels are chosen.
 Here's with no filtering:
 ![[KTD0DUw0Ul.gif]]
 And here is with 16x anisotropic filtering:
 ![[LfHimbKHp2.gif]]